roaldnefs/go-pypi/README.md

 # go-pypi

-A PyPi API client enabling Go project to iteract with PyPi.
+A PyPi API client enabling Go project to interact with PyPi.

 ## Usage